gerrich/blamer/README.md

 # blamer

-search copyright violations in students code listings
+Search copyright violations in students code listings

 Frontend using Cherrypy
 Backend using some cpp

+Designed as administrator view tool for ejudge contest management system

 TODO:
 * draw matching objects on diff view